kaorusha/note/develope_ROS1_PX4_autopilot.md

 When `mavros` runs on remote PC, the communication with `PX4` is through `telemetry` or a [wifi module](https://docs.px4.io/master/en/telemetry/esp8266_wifi_module.html).
 The key is to turnoff the auto connection of `QGC` and `PX4` via `telemetry`(see the [instructions](https://github.com/mavlink/mavros/issues/624)) and this [answer](https://github.com/mavlink/mavros/issues/878).
 Or the `mavros` is not able to use the `telemetry` to comminicate with `PX4`.
 The `QGC` also runs on remote PC and can communicate with `mavros` with UDP.
 The result is like `FCU <---telemetry---> MAVROS <---UDP---> QGC`.
 > Note: after changing `QGC` configuration, the `telemetry` won't auto connect to `PX4` and so the red LED won't blink like it does when `FCU <---tellemetry---> QGC` and will start blinking until `mavros` was launched.

-When connectting `FCU <---telemetry---> MAVROS` and `FCU <---telemetry---> QGC`the distance_sensor publish rate is 0.3 hz while `FCU <---usb---> MAVROS` the rate is about 10 hz, which is as fast as `FCU <---usb---> QGC`.
+When connecting `FCU <---telemetry---> MAVROS` and `FCU <---telemetry---> QGC`the distance_sensor publish rate is 0.3 hz while `FCU <---usb---> MAVROS` the rate is about 10 hz, which is as fast as `FCU <---usb---> QGC`.
 The suggest [solution](https://github.com/mavlink/mavros/issues/1182) is changing `MAV_0_RATE` but this does not help with `distance_sensor`.
 And the [Holybro](http://www.holybro.com/manual/Telemetry-Radio-V3-Quick-Start-Guide.pdf) telemetry module does not support 115200 baud rate.
 The [default setting](https://docs.px4.io/master/en/peripherals/mavlink_peripherals.html#mavlink-instances) will generally be acceptable, but might be reduced if the telemetry link becomes saturated and too many messages are being dropped.
-(Reduce the meassge might be helpful by changing `MAV_X_MODE` other than `Normal`.)
+(Reduce the message might be helpful by changing `MAV_X_MODE` other than `Normal`.)

 The usb and /dev/ttyACM0(when connecting with Pixhawk) is both default 9600 baud:
 ```sh